-FAA gives preliminary approval to design fixes to Boeing 737 Max, moving plane closer to resuming flight
+FAA gives preliminary approval on design fixes for 737 Max

 The public will have 45 days to comment on the proposed directive.
-The FAA must then analyze the feedback and respond to it, so it’s unlikely the Max would be ungrounded before October.
-But the steps taken by the agency Monday are the clearest sign yet that the jets will soon be ready return to the skies.
+The FAA must then analyze the feedback and respond to it, so it’s unlikely the Max would be cleared to fly before October.
+But the steps taken by the agency Monday are the clearest sign yet that the jets will soon be ready to return to the skies.

 “Through a thorough, transparent, and inclusive process, the FAA has preliminarily determined that Boeing’s proposed changes to the 737 MAX design, flightcrew procedures and maintenance procedures effectively mitigate the airplane-related safety issues,” the agency said in a report on its work so far.

-In a statement, Boeing said it was continuing to work with the FAA on getting the Max safely back in the air.
+In a statement, Boeing said it was continuing to work with the FAA on getting the Max safely back into service.

 “While we still have a lot of work in front of us, this is an important milestone in the certification process,” the company said.

 The first Max crash occurred Oct.
-29, 2018, when a Lion Air flight crashed into the Java Sea shortly after takeoff, killing all 189 people onboard.
-Five months later, on March 10, 2019, a Ethiopian Airlines 737 Max bound for Nairobi crashed shortly after takeoff, killing all 157 people onboard.
+29, 2018, when a Lion Air flight crashed into the Java Sea shortly after takeoff, killing all 189 people aboard.
+Five months later, on March 10, 2019, an Ethiopian Airlines 737 Max bound for Nairobi crashed shortly after takeoff, killing all 157 people aboard.

 Investigators say an automated feature on the Max known as the Maneuvering Characteristics Augmentation System, or MCAS, contributed to both crashes.
 The system repeatedly engaged based on faulty data from a single sensor that investigators say had probably been poorly repaired.
-The noses of both planes were pushed down repeatedly as the pilots struggled to regain control.
+The noses of both planes were pushed down repeatedly as the pilots struggled for control.

 After the second crash, aviation safety authorities around the world declared the jet unsafe and ordered it grounded.
-The FAA said Monday that since then a team of 40 agency employees have been working full-time to ensure the Max is safe to fly again.
+The FAA said Monday that since then, 40 agency employees have been working full time to ensure that the Max is safe to fly again.

 FAA’s lax oversight played part in Boeing 737 Max crashes, but agency is pushing to become more industry-friendly

-When the Max does return to the air, a jet that was seen as crucial to Boeing’s financial success and airlines’ operations will come back to an aviation industry ravaged by the coronavirus pandemic.
+When the Max does return to the air, a jet that was seen as crucial to Boeing’s financial success and airlines’ operations will come back to an aviation industry ravaged by the novel coronavirus pandemic.

-In the United States, demand for air travel collapsed almost completely by early April and airline leaders say they’re uncertain when it will return to pre-pandemic levels.
+In the United States, demand for air travel collapsed by early April, and airline leaders say they’re uncertain when it will return to pre-pandemic levels.
 That has led airlines to rethink plans for how they will use the Max in their fleets.

 Boeing says it lost 373 orders for the Max in the first half of the year.
-And that doesn’t include plans to cancel an order for almost 100 of the jet by a Norwegian carrier that was an important early customer for the aircraft.
+And that doesn’t include plans to cancel an order for almost 100 of the jets by a Norwegian carrier that was an important early customer for the aircraft.

-While the directive is a significant step in the eventual ungrounding of the Max, the FAA said that several other tasks remain.
+While the directive is a significant step in the eventual return of the Max, the FAA said that several other tasks remain.
 A group of international pilots must assess the training requirements for the jet and a document issued as part of that process will also be submitted for formal public comment.

 FAA accused of stonewalling by senators pursuing changes to agency’s safety role after Boeing 737 Max crashes

-Once the grounding order is lifted, airlines must ensure they are complying with all the new rules for operating the plane.
-In addition, the FAA has said it will sign off on all newly manufactured planes before they are allowed to fly, a job that was previously delegated to Boeing.
+Once the grounding order is lifted, airlines must ensure that they are complying with all the new rules for operating the plane.
+In addition, the FAA has said it will sign off on all newly manufactured planes before they are allowed to fly, a job that was previously Boeing’s.

 Southwest Airlines, which has 34 Max jets, the most of any U.S. carrier, said once the FAA recertifies the plane, it would take several months to return the jets to service.
 In addition to meeting requirements laid out by the FAA, including updates to MCAS, the airline will have to train thousands of pilots.
 Airline executives said they continue to work closely with the FAA and Boeing on efforts to return the aircraft to service.